sidorof/dbbase/README.md

 SQLAlchemy models outside of Flask can be shoehorned into the app, but we are left with the uneasy tension of interacting with the models in a different way.

 One way to get around this would be to not use Flask-SQLAlchemy at all and roll-your-own within the context of Flask.
-Another way could be to use Flask-SQLAlchemy in programs that have nothing to do with Flask and accept carrying the baggage of Flask in applications that are isolated with the server.
+Another way could be to use Flask-SQLAlchemy in programs that have nothing to do with Flask and accept carrying the baggage of Flask in applications that are isolated from the server.

-The approach with this repository entails a light-weight integration of a prototypical model class with the session object and using a db object similarly to Flask-SQLAlchemy.
+This package implements a light-weight integration of a prototypical Model class with the session object and using a db object similarly to Flask-SQLAlchemy.
 The result of this tack is that the same interactions with the database can be applied whether the program is within the Flask environment or not.

 ## Goals